-Roma in Italy are facing a wave of hostility, as fears of immigration from other EU countries are exacerbated by government-controlled media and used to justify racist policies.
-An emergency decree in 2008 led to a census of all Roma in Italy, the creation of ethnic databases hold by police offices, forced evictions and resettlements, and the creation of new segregated camps.
-Italy’s 2009 Security Package sought to criminalize migrants and those who assist them, and to expel Roma from Italy.
-To prevent further discrimination against Roma, the European Commission must declare that Italy’s actions breach European Union race antidiscrimination and data protection law and refer the case to the Court of Justice of the European Union.
+Roma in Italy face hostility, as fears of immigration from other EU countries are exacerbated by government-controlled media and used to justify racist policies.
+An emergency decree in 2008 led to a census of all Roma in Italy, the creation of ethnic databases held by police officers, forced evictions and resettlements, and the creation of new segregated camps.
+Although the 2008 emergency decree was declared illegal, its legacy continues in the form of segregated housing in Roma-only camps, forced evictions, and a Roma census database that is maintained in some cities.
+To prevent further discrimination against Roma, the European Commission must declare that Italy’s actions breach European Union race antidiscrimination and data protection law and refer the infringements to the Court of Justice of the European Union.

 In May 2008, the Italian government issued a “Nomad Emergency Decree” granting emergency powers to local prefects in the Campania, Lazio and Lombardia regions to adopt measures targeting Roma living in so-called nomad camps.
 In May 2009, the state of emergency was extended to the end of 2010, and expanded to cover the Piedmont and Veneto regions.
 In December 2010, the state of emergency was prolonged for one more year.

-In July 2009, the Italian parliament adopted Law 94/2009 on Provisions Relating to Public Safety—the “Security Package”—criminalizing irregular entry into Italy and staying without a valid residence permit.
+In July 2009, the Italian parliament adopted Law 94/2009 on Provisions Relating to Public Safety—known as the “Security Package”—criminalizing irregular entry into Italy and staying without a valid residence permit.

 The implementation of the 2008 Nomad Emergency Decree and the 2009 Security Package has resulted in the persecution of Roma and Sinti populations throughout Italy, in violation of European Union law and international human rights law.
 At the same time, the EU Fundamental Rights Agency, ECRI, CERD and the Commissioner for Human Rights of the Council of Europe have all singled out Italy for failing to provide proper cultural recognition, equal housing and integration measures for Roma.